 How the Abbasid Caliphate Contributed to the Cause of Islam

 After the demise of the Holy Prophet PBUH, His work was done by the four pious Caliphs of Islam.
 Later on, the reign of the caliphate started, and Muslims were led by the great caliphates.
 One of the Caliphates is the Abbasid caliphate that played a key role in the spread of Islam throughout the globe.
-The caliphs who belonged to the Abbasid caliphate were honest, loyal, just, and religious.
+In fact, the caliphs who belonged to the Abbasid caliphate were honest, loyal, just, and religious.
 Hence, they contributed heavily to the cause of Islam.

 Who were the Abbasids?